dividedmind/statistics-done-wrong/power.rst

 several years later, when studies arrived clearly showing the results: significant increases in collisions and pedestrian accidents.\
-:cite:p:`Preusser:1982gp,Zador:1984jr` Collisions involving right turns occurred roughly 20% more frequency, 60% more pedestrians were run over, and twice as many bicyclists were struck.
+:cite:p:`Preusser:1982gp,Zador:1984jr` Collisions involving right turns occurred roughly 20% more frequently, 60% more pedestrians were run over, and twice as many bicyclists were struck.

 Unfortunately, the underpowered studies won; once right turns were allowed, it